 Sat 06 November – Voices of a Dying Earth by Conall Ross

 Fri 12 November – Bone as Soft, skin as concrete by Catriona Robertson

 Sat 13 November – Words on World's Ending by Joe Hunter

-Please see the Phone Call to the World website to download the performance programme.
+Please see the Scottish Youth Theatre website to download the performance programme.